fmorenopino/HeterogeneousHMM/README.md

 - /src: it contains all the classes that implement the models.
 - /notebooks: it contains:

-> "hmm_tutorials.ipynb": notebook that contains an example code to use each of the available models.
+> "hmm_tutorials.ipynb": an example code to use each of the available models.

->  "model_order_selection.ipynb": notebook that contains an example of how to use the order selection criteria.
+>  "model_order_selection.ipynb": an example of how to use the order selection criteria.
 Both "Akaike Information Criterion" (AIC) and Bayesian Information Criterion (BIC) are implemented.

 - /test: it contains the testing files for each of the HMM models.